NitroxNinja/5408A-2020-2021-Change-Up-Robot-Code/README.md

 ## Conclusion

 This code was the start to most of the programming I do.
 I want to note that most of this robot was mostly mechanical developments and learning how to become a better driver throughout time.
+Things such as the big red and blue wheel was cool.
+The unique geometric structure and design was pretty cool as well.